 Tips for visiting NYC for the first time

-1. Get a travel pass to save money!
-There are many things to visit and do in NYC, which means you’ll spend money on those activities.
-Getting a travel pass could ease the pain!
-Here are a few travel passes you can consider:
+1. Consider getting a travel pass to save money – There are many attractions to visit and do in NYC, which means you’ll need to buy tickets.
+Getting a travel pass could ease the pain.
+Here are two travel passes you can consider:

-• New York Pass by Go City – This is an all-inclusive pass that allows you to visit as many attractions as possible during the duration of your pass.
-I’d recommend this if you’re an active traveler who wants to do everything
+- New York Pass by Go City – This is an all-inclusive pass that allows you to visit as many attractions as possible within the duration of your pass.
+I’d recommend this if you’re an active traveler who wants to do everything.

-• Go City New York Explorer Pass – On the other hand, if you want to take a slower approach and only want to visit select attractions, this is the pass for you.
+- Go City New York Explorer Pass – On the other hand, if you want to take a slower approach and visit only select attractions, this is the pass for you.
 Explorer pass allows you to get discounts on selected attractions.

 ➡️ Book in advance for New York Pass holders: If you are going during the peak holiday season (such as the June-July summer holidays), an advanced booking is still required on top of buying the pass, because some attractions are popular and might sell out.